Add a table to the PDF report to display results clearly and concisely to your respondents. Your table could look like this:

 Next it's time to choose the table properties.
 This is your opportunity to customize the table colors and size of the table.
 Choose the table width as a percentage of the width of the page.

-Click on the pencil icon if you want to change any of the table colors - either the primary color, secondary color or header text color.
+Click on the pencil icon if you want to change any of the table colors - either the primary color or header text color.
 By default, the colors are the same as your survey colors.
+If you select a banded table, you will also be able to select the secondary color.

-Tip: To make advanced design changes to the table, you can upload a custom CSS file.
+Tip: To make advanced design changes to the table, use custom CSS.

 Now getting into the table content... set up the table by adding rows and columns, as many as you need, and either typing your own text in each row or column, or use variables from the drop-down menu.